SINTEF-9012/madt-mlagents/README.md

 pip install -r requirements.txt
 ```

-You can try to run all the cells of wiki_tool.ipynb after starting all the components.
+You can launch all the cells of wiki_tool.ipynb after starting all the components.

 **Important**: If you have a computer that cannot run a llm model as llama3.1 on a GPU you can try to run it with the CPU instead.
 Look in the docker-compose.yml to remove this part.